18F/18f.gsa.gov/_posts/2016-06-07-building-better-by-building-together-with-the-federal-election-commission.md

 new features:

 -   A [calendar](https://beta.fec.gov/calendar) of election dates, filing deadlines, and commission activity
--   A [suite of guides](https://beta.fec.gov/registration-and-reporting) to help people register their candidacy, create new groups, and get started reporting to FEC
+-   A [suite of guides](https://beta.fec.gov/registration-and-reporting) to help people register their candidacy, create new groups, and get started reporting to the FEC
 -   The ability to download custom CSV files of search results from the website
 -   More datasets for independent expenditures and other forms of outside spending
 -   A new site-wide menu system to help users find more features